Introduction

 Sleep Phases: Deep and REM Sleep

 Maintaining peak performance requires that your body uses its downtime effectively.
+Looking at the composition of your sleep can help you determine if your sleep is sufficiently restful.

-Deep Sleep (Physical Repair):
+Deep Sleep

 Deep sleep, or slow-wave sleep, is when the heavy lifting happens.
 This is the stage responsible for tissue repair, muscle growth, and the release of growth hormones.
 For most adults, this should account for roughly 15–20% of the night.
 If your deep sleep is consistently low, your physical armour begins to thin, leaving you more prone to injury and illness.

-REM Sleep (Cognitive Clarity):
+REM Sleep

 REM is the mental filing stage.
 It is critical for emotional regulation, memory consolidation, and complex problem-solving.
 It usually increases in duration as the night progresses.
 If you are cutting your sleep short by waking up at 5:00 AM for a flight or a gym session, you are likely lopping off your longest period of REM sleep, which explains why you might feel physically fine but mentally fragile.